A Decade of News Forum Interactions: Threaded Conversations, Signed Votes, and Topical Tags: Methods

-To support research that requires computationally intensive operations over the full dataset, we pre-compute and provide several forms of aggregated metadata, for example, discussion thread characteristics.
+\paragraph{\textbf{Preparation of Additional Metadata: Thread Information and Users Dataset.}}To support research that requires computationally intensive operations over the full dataset, we pre-compute and provide several forms of aggregated metadata, for example, discussion thread characteristics.
 A thread refers to a structured sequence of comments starting from a top-level post and including all its nested replies.
-For each comment, we identify its thread origin parent, i.e. the top-level comment in the thread to which it belongs, as well as its thread depth, defined as the number of reply steps separating it from the root comment.
+For each comment, we identify its thread origin parent, i.e., the top-level comment in the thread to which it belongs, as well as its thread depth, defined as the number of reply steps separating it from the root comment.
 These fields, together with the direct parent, allow a faster reconstruction of thread structures and the analysis of conversational hierarchies.
-For specific research questions, this provided information allows researchers to do an initial sampling of the data (for example, by considering threads of a certain depth only).
+For specific research questions, this provides information that allows researchers to do an initial sampling of the data (for example, by considering threads of a certain depth only).
 We show two example thread discussions and their corresponding reply and vote networks in Figure~\ref{fig:thread_networks}.

 We create a comprehensive users file containing one row per user who has either posted a comment or cast at least one vote.
 This file includes user-level aggregates such as the total number of comments written, total upvotes and downvotes received and given, and timestamps of first and last recorded activity (voting or commenting).
 These aggregated user profiles facilitate analyses of user behavior and engagement over time, with the opportunity of pre-selecting a subset of engaged and active users.
-To illustrate this, we showcase a signed network of a pre-selected subset of highly active users (high activity both in time and volume of votes) in Figure~\ref{fig:user_network}, which features a polarized and clustered structure that could not be observed by representing the whole set of users in the network.